License GuideSOC 17-2072

 Read more

 Practicing electrical engineering without an active license violates state law across the country.
-Unlicensed practitioners face civil fines and must surrender any income earned from unlicensed work.
-States vary in their enforcement approach.
-Some impose criminal penalties for repeat offenses, though these tend to be short sentences rather than lengthy incarceration.
+Violators face civil fines and must forfeit any income earned from unlicensed work.
+Some states impose criminal penalties for repeat offenses, including short jail sentences.
+The specific penalties vary by state and circumstance.

 Career Outlook